sm-m-1/toy-payments/README.md

 ## Development Notes

-Built with Claude Code assistance.
-Claude generated the initial implementation for processing transactions from CSV and outputting account states to CSV.
-I then enhanced it with a publisher-consumer architecture and Dead Letter Queue (DLQ) for handling out-of-order transactions.
-I did multiple iterations of cleanup and refinements.
+I built the toy payments engine using Claude Code AI for assistance with boilerplate code and tests.
+Claude generated the initial boilerplate code for processing transactions from CSV file.
+I enhanced it with a publisher-consumer architecture and Dead Letter Queue (DLQ) for out-of-order transactions.